Value of life: Treatment in economics and methods of calculation

 There is no standard concept for the value of a specific human life in economics.
 However, when looking at risk/reward trade-offs that people make with regard to their health, economists often consider the value of a statistical life (VSL).
-Note that the VSL is very different from the value of an actual life.
+The VSL is very different from the value of an actual life.
 It is the value placed on changes in the likelihood of death, not the price someone would pay to avoid certain death.
 This is best explained by way of an example.
 From the EPA's website:Suppose each person in a sample of 100,000 people were asked how much he or she would be willing to pay for a reduction in their individual risk of dying by 1 in 100,000, or 0.001%, over the next year.
 Since this reduction in risk would mean that we would expect one fewer death among the sample of 100,000 people over the next year on average, this is sometimes described as "one statistical life saved.”
 Now suppose that the average response to this hypothetical question was $100.
 Then the total dollar amount that the group would be willing to pay to save one statistical life in a year would be $100 per person × 100,000 people, or $10 million.
-This is what is meant by the "value of a statistical life.”
+This is what is meant by the "value of a statistical life”.

 This again emphasizes that VSL is more of an estimate of willingness to pay for small reductions in mortality risks rather than how much a human life is worth.
 Using government spending to see how much is spent to save lives in order to estimate the average individual VSL is a popular method of calculation.
 The United States government does not have an official value of life threshold, but different values are used in different agencies.
 It might be that the government values lives quite highly or that calculation standard are not applied uniformly.
 Using the EPA as an example, the Agency uses estimates of how much people are willing to pay for small reductions in their risks of dying from adverse health conditions that may be caused by environmental pollution in their cost-benefit analyses.